microsoft/verona/src/readme.md

   - Can actually do inheritance first, treating defaultargs as blocking multiple arities.
 - Do textual inclusion of any member or method that isn't already defined.
   - Need to do type substitution on the included code.

-- Automatically insert `use std::builtin`.
-- Better system for including parts of `std`.
-- Check that default types for type parameters satisfy predicates.

 ## Tuples as Traits